Projects in the Cloud

 People collaborating on projects, programs, and portfolios can read, create, update, and delete different objects.
 The following table shows some objects managed inside our tool PMPeople.
 For instance, a project status report can be created, updated, or deleted by users with any of the following roles: PMO, project manager assistant, portfolio manager, program manager and project manager.

 Value driven requires more and more stakeholders sharing great number of technical objects –terms and conditions. resources. job descriptions.
-SOW, specifications, documents, blueprints, test cases, releases, defects, etc.– and management objects –procurements, payments, financing contributions, milestone dates, activity start/finish dates, baseline/planned/actual dates, activity dependencies, budgets, cost estimates, actual costs, team member assignations, time sheets, expense sheets, corrective actions, defects, audit nonconformance issues, change requests, comments, feedbacks, questionnaires, dashboard indicators, status reports, forecasts, scope statement, requirements, deliverables, project charter, stakeholders, risks, issues, assumptions, lessons learned, etc.
+SOW, specifications, documents, blueprints, test cases, releases, defects, etc.– and management objects –procurements, payments, funding events, milestone dates, activity start/finish dates, baseline/planned/actual dates, activity dependencies, budgets, cost estimates, actual costs, team member assignations, time sheets, expense sheets, corrective actions, defects, audit nonconformance issues, change requests, comments, feedbacks, surveys, dashboard indicators, status reports, forecasts, scope statement, requirements, deliverables, project charter, stakeholders, risks, issues, assumptions, lessons learned, etc.

 Every day there are more and more projects needing quick effective decision making from a big number of decentralized active stakeholders who can share and access big amounts of data, from any device, everywhere, anytime.
 We can see a trend in project management “socialization” producing more and more project related data.